 Sharing in their mother’s beliefs and philanthropic attitude, Prince William and Prince Harry have both visited the charity since childhood, attending many private visits with the young people who were in turn touched by their genuine feelings towards them.

 Much like the epidemic of AIDS, Princess Diana brought the plight of leprosy-affected people to the world’s attention; visiting and making physical contact with those affected with the disease.
 In her actions, Diana dispelled the myth that leprosy could be contracted by touch, and in 1990, prior to a visit to Indonesia, Lady Diana became a patron of the Leprosy Mission.

-As an organization, the Leprosy Mission aims to provide medicine, treatment and support individuals and their families affected by the disease.
-Diana was an active member of the organization who visited several charities all over the world, from Nigeria, Nepal, India and Zimbabwe.
+As an organisation, the Leprosy Mission aims to provide medicine, treatment and support individuals and their families affected by the disease.
+Diana was an active member of the organisation who visited several charities all over the world, from Nigeria, Nepal, India and Zimbabwe.

 Belonging to multiple charities at this time, the Princess of Wales sought to dedicate herself fully to chosen charities with great need.
 Diana reduced her patronage of more than 100 charities – the Leprosy Mission being the only international development charity she maintained until her death.

 Working with the Royal Marsden NHS Foundation as a spokesperson and patron, Diana also became the hospital’s president in 1989.
 She opened the Wolfson Children’s Cancer Unit in 1993 at the hospital, and represented the Royal Marsden in 1996 for a fundraising event, raising more than £1 million for cancer research.